About the circular economy

 The 7 Pillars of a Circular Economy

-When working on the transition to a circular economy, we use the seven pillars of the circular economy, that we developed together with Metabolic, one of our circular knowledge partners.
+Together with our knowledge partner Metabolic, we developed the seven pillars of the circular economy.
 You may already be active in one of the pillars.
 For example, by collecting rainwater, developing a circular business model or replacing all your fossil fuel company cars with electric cars.
 Those are great steps.
 At Circulair Friesland we take a broader approach together with our members.
 We stand for an integrated approach in which we manage to close chains and where waste no longer exists.
 But any raw materials are used as economically as possible and they remain as a high-quality part of the cycle.

 The energy supply in a circular economy is based on sustainable sources that are renewable within one generation.
 This includes energy from the sun, water and wind.
 In other words: green energy.

-Water is one of the most important raw materials in our economy.
-After all, no one can survive without it.
-In the circular economy, the value of water must be preserved.
+Water is vital.
 It is important that we minimise the consumption of fresh water and maximise energy and nutrient extraction from water.
 Pollution of ecosystems in water must also stop.

 In the circular economy, human activities support and strengthen biodiversity.
 We must take this into account when designing products and services.
 The preservation of biodiversity is essential for a planet with regenerative capacities.